25mohit/rapid-supplies/README.md

 - **Formik & Yup**: For form management and validation.
 - **lodash.debounce**: For optimizing the search functionality.
 - **React Spinners**: For displaying loading indicators.
+- **Fireworks.js**: For displaying Fireworks at the time of placing order in Cart.

 ## How to Run the Application